EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bInvertPipboyRepairMenuSorting
 Place high condition items at the bottom of the repair list.

-bSortRepairServicesMenu
-Sort worn items to the top of the repair services menu, then alphabetically and by condition.

 bDisableRegionBordersKeepMessage
 Allow movement outside world borders, showing the 'Leaving Region' warning repeatedly.
 Functionally equivalent to adding bBorderRegionsEnabled = 0 under [General] in FalloutCustom.ini, but retains the ui warning.